 Urushi Lacquer on Shakuhachi

-Lacquering the bore can make a shakuhachi play louder and with a more crisp tone color.
-Whether this is desirable is up to each individual though.
+Lacquering the bore can make a shakuhachi play louder, with a more crisp tone color, and play more responsively.
+If a flute feels slow or lacks clarity than enough coats of lacquer can help.
+Whether any of these changes is desirable is up to each individual.
 A clear advantage of lacquer is that it hardly ever grows mold and if it does it’s easy to clean.
 Conversely, an un-lacquered natural bamboo bore can and will grow mold much more easily which requires periodic cleaning with distilled white vinegar.
-A few thin coats of lacquer is sufficient enough to helping to deter the growth of mold while having a minimal effect on the sound.
-However, if a flute feels slow or lacks clarity than more coats of lacquer can balance it out.
+A few thin coats of lacquer is sufficient enough to greatly deter mold while having a minimal effect on the sound.

 Lacquer and cracks